camillemaulion05/qr-bar-generator/README.md

    Note:

-   The ATTACHMENT_FIELD_NAME should correspond to a field in your Caspio table that is specifically set to the **Attachment** data type.
+   - The `ATTACHMENT_FIELD_NAME` should correspond to a field in your Caspio table that is specifically set to the **Attachment** data type.
 This is necessary to ensure that files can be uploaded to the correct field.

-   The FILE_FIELD_NAME should correspond to a field in your Caspio table that is specifically set to the **File** data type.
+   - The `FILE_FIELD_NAME` should correspond to a field in your Caspio table that is specifically set to the **File** data type.
 This is necessary to ensure that files can be uploaded to the correct field.

-   Make sure to replace the placeholder values (your_account_id, your_table_name_here, your_attachment_field_name_here, your_file_field_name_here, your_response_field_name_here, your_record_primary_key_id_here, and your_access_token_here) with your actual Integration URL, table name, attachment field, file field, response field, record ID, and Access Token.
+   Make sure to replace the placeholder values (such as `your_account_id`, `your_table_name_here`, etc.) with your actual Integration URL, table name, attachment field, file field, response field, record ID, and Access Token.

 5. **Run the Script:**